-Want to explore some more hill station near the Garden City?
+Want to explore some other hill station near the Garden City?
 Check out our blog on the top 33 hill stations near Bangalore that will relax and refresh your soul.

 Popular Routes from Bangalore to Coorg

 The best thing about taking a road trip is that you can soak in the beauty of the route and also explore the places that fall on the way.
-There are three popular routes that you can take to travel from Bangalore to Coorg, each with its own attractions.
-Outlined below are the details of each route.
+There are three popular routes that you can take to travel from Bangalore to Coorg by road, each with its own attractions.
+Outlined below are the details of each route: